 Other ways to thicken the sauce:

 Stir in chopped vegetables such as zucchini and carrots halfway through cooking, and allow the vegetables to simmer with the rest of the ingredients, or simply add mashed potatoes or celery root to the cooked sauce.
+You also want to simmer the sauce for at least 25-30 minutes.
+This helps the thicken the sauce, and develop the flavors.

 📖 Recipe

-Hearty, Easy Paleo and Keto Marinara Sauce
+Hearty and Easy Marinara Sauce

 Ingredients

-- 28 ounces tomatoes (about 794 grams - canned or fresh)
+- 28 ounces tomatoes - about 794 grams (or canned, whole tomatoes)

 - 1 red or white onion (halved or quartered)